 Tips for Buying a New Home

 Look for an area where new homes have a good track record.
-Do not be the pioneer unless you are sure that others will follow.

 • Get inspections.
 Many buyers skip the inspection on a new home.
 You may be tempted to do the same.
 But keep in mind builders are not perfect.

 Your inspector will help you make sure the builder does a quality job.

 • Negotiate on incentives.
 Builders tend to be more flexible by giving you options for cash toward closing costs, or money to use toward the design center.

 They often do not like to negotiate on the base price.
 But I always say it does not hurt to ask.